M-Newbound/ChessEngine/README.md

 ## Overview
 To create a functional chess engine, several key features need to be considered:

-- Board Representation: Find a way to represent the current state of the chessboard in an effeicent manner.
+- **Board Representation**: Find a way to represent the current state of the chessboard in an effeicent manner.
-- Move Generation: Develop a method to generate all **legal** moves for each piece on the board based on the rules of chess.
+- **Move Generation**: Develop a method to generate all **legal** moves for each piece on the board based on the rules of chess.
-- Position Evaluation: Create an evaluation function that can assess the relative strength of each side's position.
+- **Position Evaluation**: Create an evaluation function that can assess the relative strength of each side's position.
-- Search Algorithms: Implement a search over these legal moves to find the move which gives us the strongest position.
+- **Search Algorithms**: Implement a search over these legal moves to find the move which gives us the strongest position.

 Lets explore these key ideas in a bit bore depth, and understand how we can create a chess engine of our own.